 Kilmarnock and Loudoun Amateur Radio Club

-2nd and 4th Tuesdays of each month at 19:30 - Club Meetings with talks using Zoom
+2nd and 4th Tuesdays of each month at 19:30 - Club Meetings with talks in the clubhouse and on Zoom.

 Other Tuesdays at 19:30 - Club natter nights using Zoom

-Training courses - We are currently running training activities for all levels of the UK Amateur Radio Examinations online using Zoom.
-Please contact us by email if you are interested in these training courses.
+Training - We currently support training activities for all levels of the UK Amateur Radio Examinations.
+Please contact us by email if you are interested in these training activities.

-Click here to go to the members online discussion forum (PLEASE NOTE - only club members have access and you need to use a Google account to login).
+Click here to go to the members online discussion forum (PLEASE NOTE - only club members have access to the forum).

 Want to find out more about Amateur Radio?